plainionist/Plainion/src/Foundation/Plainion.Core/Plainion.Core.md

 Starts a STA thread wrapped by a Task.

 ## Text.Wildcard
 Represents a wildcard running on the engine.
+Supported wildcard characters are "*" (any sequence of any character) and "?" (any but single character).
+The pattern must match the whole input.

 ### Methods